 Need an easy way to help kids build engineering skills they’ll need for their STEM future?
 These 24 printable challenge cards are perfect to use in STEM centers, makerspaces, or math stations.
-Kids will love learning about 2 and 3-dimensional shapes as they build and analyze each design.
+Kids will love learning about 2 and 3-dimensional STEP structures as they build and analyze each toothpick STEM structure!

 There are two versions of the cards – one focusing on 2-dimensional shapes and a second set working on 3-dimensional shapes.